Scotty-Hudson/DotNetDataExtensions/README.md

 ### Dependancies:

-These DataExtension depend on the NuGet package *FastMember*.
+These DataExtensions depend on the NuGet package *FastMember*.

 The unit tests are using the NUnit framework.